Onboarding emails are designed to help new customers to use and gain value from a product or service.

 What differentiates great marketing from poor marketing?

-Which is why this email from Priceline is so good.
+Which is why this onboarding email from Priceline is so good.
 They know I’ve already booked a hotel, so what other things might I need?
 A rental car?
 Another night in the hotel?

 I’m not surprised to be offered these extras and if I end up needing them, I already know exactly where to go.